Get the AI Strategy Playbook Now

 Some ways that Airbnb could improve on their advertising include experimenting more with Facebook/Instagram ads e.g. creative, audiences, and remarketing.
 Some experimentation ideas that are uniquely suited to Facebook/Instagram: video advertising, influencer marketing, and profile-based advertising.

-A key factor for customer relationships has been the ability to ensure high-levels of trust between for any transactions to take place.
-Conversely, if there are any issues it is important that these are dealt with quickly so customers do not damage the brand and its reputation.
+A key factor in customer relationships has been the ability to ensure high levels of trust for transactions to take place.
+Conversely, if there are any issues, it is important that these are dealt with quickly so customers do not damage the brand and its reputation.

 Relevant for both sides: